 AMSC welcomes payment of tuition and fees by check.
 Checks must be made payable to Atlanta Metropolitan State College with the student's name and ID number on the face of the check.
 AMSC does not accept two-party checks, payroll checks, starter checks, counter checks, post-dated checks or checks which must be sent for collection.
-If the check presented for payment of the student's tuition and fees is not honored by the bank and is returned to the College unpaid, a financial hold will be placed on the student's record, the student will be assessed a \$30.00 returned check fee, and the student will be required to make all future payments to the College by cash, cashier's check, traveler's check or money order.
-Checks will be immediately forwarded to Certegy Check Services, the College's guarantee service.
-Certegy will reimburse the College for the amount of the check and charge the student a service fee.
-If for any reason Certegy cannot honor the check, the student must clear the returned check in full, including the returned check fee, within 10 calendar days following a written notification by the Business Office.
+If the check presented for payment of the student's tuition and fees is not honored by the bank and is returned to the College unpaid, a financial hold will be placed on the student's record, the student will be assessed a \$30.00 returned check fee.